Previous Page Next Page

 • Lists both the perpetrating child and the victim of the perpetrating child as victims of neglectful supervision.

-The incident must occur at the facility, under the supervision of someone who meets the definition of an alleged perpetrator, or under no supervision to be RCCI jurisdiction.
-If the incident happens at school or on a school bus with no caregiver under RCCR present, it is CPI jurisdiction.
+The incident must occur at the facility, under the supervision of someone who meets the definition of an alleged perpetrator or under no supervision, to be RCCI jurisdiction.
+If the incident happens at school or on a school bus with no caregiver under CCR present, it is CPI jurisdiction.

-An intake specialist may assign the role of alleged perpetrator to a child in care age 10 or older, including those in DFPS conservatorship, in a CPI or APS intake.
+An intake specialist may assign the role of alleged perpetrator to a child in care who is 10 years old or older, including those in DFPS conservatorship, in a CPI intake.
 For instance, if a child in care is alleged to have abused a foster parent’s biological child, the intake specialist may assign the role of alleged perpetrator to that child in care in a CPI intake.
 The specialist would also complete an RCCI intake in which the caregiver is the alleged perpetrator and the perpetrating child is the victim of neglectful supervision.

 Report Alleging Abuse or Neglect by Biological Child of the Caregiver